Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 I hope it's constructive.

-Go fuck yourself.
+Yeah, go fuck yourself.

 Just a suggestion.

-su- I highly suggest you stopping by the pizza capital of the US.
+When you make your way to the USA, I highly suggest you stopping by the pizza capital of the US.

-OK.
-Which is, have a guess.
+Which is have a guess.

 That would be great.
-It's New Haven, Connecticut.

-Ah.
-Do not let New York, New
+Do not let New York, New Jersey, or even Chicago, try to trick you.

-The best pizza.
+The best a pizza.

-The best pizza in the country.
+The best a pizza in the country.

 I don't know.

-I frequented Joe's Pizza quite a lot in New York.
+I frequented Joe's pizza quite a lot in New York.

-Seafood Pizza.
+Seafood pizza.

 I'm not onto it either.

-I'm sure there's some others.
+Sure there's some others.

 How about just a cheese pizza, Nick?